tommyfok/tommy-angular-infinite-scroll/README.md

 1. With Bower :
    - `bower install --save tommy-angular-infinite-scroll`

-   Manually :
+   Or download `tommy-angular-infinite-scroll.js` manually

-   - include `tommy-angular-infinite-scroll.js` after your `angular.js` file
+2. include `tommy-angular-infinite-scroll.js` after your `angular.js` file

-2. adding `tommy-angular-infinite-scroll` as a module dependency to your application
+3. adding `tommy-angular-infinite-scroll` as a module dependency to your application

 ##Useage
 ###Binding